PoCInnovation/Workshops/software/7.Expo/README.md

 - `taskList` is an array of objects with currently only 2 indexes in the example

 - Each index of the array represents the variable that will be sent to the `Task` component

-- Adding or removing an index to `taskList` is equivalent to add or remove a `Task`

 > The [map](https://reactjs.org/docs/lists-and-keys.html) function will be very useful to iterate over our array